-VISION:

-Our vision is to break the cycle of poverty and systemic racism.

-HISTORY:
+KEY FACTORS:

+Emotional and Physical Safety, Fun, Roots and Wings HISTORY:

 Can we really make a difference in the lives of kids from the inner city?
 This was the question that led to the formation of Trails in 1992 by Jim "Hurst" Hayhurst Sr. and his son, Jim "Jimmy" Hayhurst Jr. The question still remains for us all.
 From the beginning, Hurst's big insight was that too many programs "take in a big number of kids, sprinkle pixie dust on them and send them back."
 They had a small impact on many.
 He wanted Trails to have a big impact on a few... and watch the ripple effect take hold.
 Seeing the value in outdoor experiential learning, and knowing that longterm, consistent contact was key to building confidence and trust, they created a program that would have kids coming to Trails multiple times throughout the year, for at least four years, ultimately changing lives.
 Trails moved to its current location in Stouffville in 1998.
 The 143-acre property offers participants an escape from the city and a "home away from home" with two lakes, hiking trails, cabins, a lodge, campsites, and pristine woods.
 For over three decades, Trails has made a difference in the lives of over 500 youth with the financial support of our generous partners.
 Join us today as we continue to make history, working together to make tomorrow brighter for our youth.

 FINANCIAL SUMMARY

 Trails is a registered charity and raises funds through events, and donations from corporations, foundations and individuals.
 Trails has never sought nor accepted government funding.

 Your gift provides participants with:

 - Four seasons of experiential learning at Trails' 143-acre Lakeside facility and Limberlost Wildlife Reserve, and on hiking and canoe trips in northern Ontario

 - Opportunity to earn 3 high school credits

 - Year-round mentorship

 - Internship and job opportunities

 - Over 100 home-cooked, nutritious meals

-Training in First Aid CPP Nonviolant
+Training in First Aid, CPR, Nonviolent

-- Training in First Aid, CPR, Nonviolent Communication, Outdoor Leadership
+- Communication, Outdoor Leadership

 - Access to Trails Danielle Dion Bursary

 - 40 hours of community service

 - Financial support for emergency situations

 - Seasonally appropriate clothing and equipment for all activities

 - For Life program support, including AIM (Alumni in Mentorship), Alumni Association, Career Connections and FORward Resources